Board of Directors

-Dr. Kelly currently serves as an ordained Deacon at Friendship Missionary Baptist Church where he has been serving for approximately 15 years.
+Dr. Kelly currently serves as an ordained Deacon at Friendship Missionary Baptist Church where he has been serving for approximately 18 years.
 He is also the Servant Leader for the FMBC Sunday School Department.
-Dr. Kelly has also worked with the youth ministry teaching Bible study, and has served as a choir member, and piano player.
+Dr. Kelly has also worked with the youth ministry teaching Bible study and has served as a choir member and piano player.
 Those who know him will tell you that he is very dedicated to his spiritual relationship with God, and demonstrates this in his lifestyle.

-Dr. Kelly has volunteered with programs such as the Willie B. Adkins Project, The Continentals of Omega Boys and Girls Club, amongst other programs.
+Dr. Kelly has volunteered with programs such as the Willie B. Adkins Project, and The Continentals of Omega Boys and Girls Club, amongst other programs.
 He re-started the Emerging Gentlemen and Ladies-in-Training program which is centered on mentoring at-risk students.
-This program is now district wide and serving three schools.
+This program is now district-wide and serves three schools.
 He has also worked on political campaigns here in Vallejo.

 Dr. Kelly’s main work in the community was the Keystone Leadership Program at the Continentals of Omega Boys and Girls Club.
 This program has now merged with the Willie B. Adkins program.
 The program meets every Monday, mentoring and preparing students for adulthood and college.